tsani/jerrington.me/posts/2019-01-29-self-hosted-ngrok.md

 won't repeat that here.
 I recommend consulting the ArchWiki article [here](https://wiki.archlinux.org/index.php/Certbot).
-Letsencrypt is a self-hosters dream-come-true since it is truly a set-it-and-forget-it type of this.
-The certificate you get will renew itself when it its expiry is approaching.
+Letsencrypt is a self-hosters dream-come-true since it is truly a set-it-and-forget-it type of thing.
+With the appropriate setup, (namely a simple systemd timer,) the certificate you get will renew itself when it its expiry is approaching.

 Once you have a certificate, it suffices to adjust the Nginx server block above so it looks like this.